Add line events by coordinates

 • GCS_WGS_1984—A geographic spatial reference using degree decimals as units

-11. In the From: Coordinates section, provide coordinate values for X, Y, and optionally, Z, for the from location.
+11. In the From: Coordinates section, provide coordinate values for X, Y, and, optionally, Z, for the starting location.

 Tip:

-Click Choose measure from map Choose measure from map and click the location on the route.
+Click Choose measure from map Choose measure from map, and click the location on the route.

 The route measure closest to the original coordinates is selected and its distance from the route is displayed.